 - Overall height.
 To obtain your boat’s overall height simply add the freeboard length number to the draft number.

-Consideration of the effect of loads is always important when planning renovations as well as having a working knowledge and understanding of the draft, waterline length and freeboard measurements.
+Consideration of the effect of loads is always important when planning renovations.
+It also gives you a working knowledge and understanding of the draft, waterline length and freeboard measurements of your boat.

-It can be tempting to be over-ambitious with projects like decking and storage so having precise measurements will help you understand the capacity and capabilities of your Jon boat.
+It can be tempting to be over-ambitious with projects like decking and storage when customizing a oat, especially when customizing a Jon boat, so having precise measurements will help you understand the capacity and capabilities of your Jon boat.